scott-hosking/scott-hosking.github.io/_pages/notebooks.md

   - python
 ---

-Here I have lists some Python notebooks I use for research and teaching.
-Please feel free to get in touch if you have any comments.
-It's also helpful to hear if you found these useful :-)
+Here I have listed some Python notebooks I use for research and teaching.
+Please feel free to get in touch if you have any comments - even just to say that you found these useful

 ### Getting started...
 * [Using Baspy and Xarray to work with CMIP data](/notebooks/xarray_examples)